dsweb19778/exercism.OrgDarkMode/README.md

 * simply just import the folder in your browser
 * in Extensions -> Enable Developer Mode -> load unpacked -> choose the extension folder -> done
 * Just visit exercism.org without any configuration
+# Bugs
+* Some pages is looking weird lol